Robyn is an editor and writer who lives in the country outside Canberra.

 It was awarded a Canberra Critics’ Circle Award for fiction and the ACT Book of the Year People’s Choice Award, was shortlisted for the ABIA Awards (Debut Fiction), the Adelaide Festival Literary Awards, and longlisted for the ABIA Awards (Literary Fiction and New Author).

 In response to the government’s policies on asylum-seekers, she edited a book of essays by prominent lawyers and activists, We Are Better Than This (ATF Press, 2015).

-Her second novel, Book of Colours, will be released by HarperCollins on April 23, 2018.
+Her second novel, Book of Colours, was released by HarperCollins in April, 2018.

 ‘I have always been involved with words and writing in one way or another.
 I have spent much time and energy teaching creative writing and all kinds of English literature at university, with a special interest in medieval literature.
 I loved it, but now I’ve moved on to focus on what I had always wanted to do — writing.